 Skip to content

-Since 2017, Mozambique’s northern province, Cabo Delgado, has suffered from high levels of conflict and armed violence involving a non-state armed group.
-As of 2022, this situation had not improved.1 Due to this ongoing conflict, it is difficult to implement ammunition management policies in the country, especially as there are also high levels of weapons and ammunition trafficking.2 In 2015, Mozambique completed landmine clearance operations.3
+Mozambique is involved in armed conflicts against splinter groups of the Mozambican National Resistance (RENAMO) and, since 2017, against al-Shabaab, particularly in the northern province of Cabo Delgado.1 The province continues to suffer from high levels of conflict and armed violence.2 Due to this situation, it is difficult to implement ammunition management policies in the country, particularly given high levels of weapons and ammunition trafficking.3 In 2015, Mozambique completed landmine clearance operations.4

-The African Union, UNDP, NPA, BICC and Fenix Insight are on the ground to help with the through-life management of ammunition in collaboration with the Ministry of Defence of Mozambique.
-Efforts have included providing risk assessments of ammunition storage areas, completing an online database to manage the ownership of state and civilian firearms, ammunitions and explosives, and creating a database on ongoing and completed interventions in the field of small arms and light weapons (SALW) control to keep track of activities in the region.4
+The African Union, the UN Development Programme (UNDP), Norwegian People's Aid (NPA), the Bonn International Centre for Conflict Studies (BICC) and Fenix Insight are working on the ground to support the through-life management of ammunition, in collaboration with the Ministry of Defence of Mozambique.
+Efforts have included providing risk assessments of ammunition storage areas; completing an online database to manage the ownership of state and civilian firearms, ammunitions and explosives; and creating a database on ongoing and completed interventions in the field of small arms and light weapons control to keep track of activities in the region.5

 Launch the country dashboard